What is Reach Out Reporter?

-Tigtag is a primary science and geography resource from award-winning digital media company Twig World.
+Tigtag is a primary science and geography resource from award-winning digital media company Twig Education.
 Tigtag provides primary school teachers with high-quality films, games, quizzes, classroom ideas and other digital lesson materials to engage students and bring learning to life.

 Education Resources Awards 2017

 Reach Out Reporter has won the Education Resources Award for best Free Educational Resource.

 A spokesperson from ERA said: "This online primary science news service presents quality information in a style that not only attracts children but encourages them to discuss the topic and to go home and research further.
 Our judges said that Twig Education and Imperial College London are to be congratulated on looking for a monetising model that will ensure that these resources remain free in the UK."

 The Education Resources Awards aim to encourage the raising of educational services & product standards throughout the industry and is recognised throughout the sector as an accolade of excellence.

 Learning on Screen Awards 2017

 Reach Out Reporter has won the Educational Multimedia Award at the 2017 Learning on Screen Awards.

 A spokesperson from Learning on Screen said: "This fun online resource provides primary teachers with topical science films and resources to engage their students, highlighting with the latest news and current issues in science."
 Judges described this production as a valuable classroom resource and praised the range of easily accessible resources available for teachers to use.